Accessibility links

 Before saving the HTML widget, select your preferred status using the drop-down menu in the top-right corner:

-• Enabled: After you save the widget, it will be immediately visible on the public site (if it is included on a published page).
+• Enabled: After you save the widget, it will be displayed on the public site (if it is included on a published page).

-• Disabled: After you save the widget, it will not be visible on the public site.
-However, it will be available for further editing in CMS.
+• Disabled: After you save the widget, it will not be displayed on the public site.
+However, it will be available for further editing in Pangea CMS.

 Select Save or Save & close to save the widget.